You are hereHome › IT Capital Investment and Shared Service Approval Process

 Step 4: Some requests may impact the Health System (UMHS) or other auxiliary units, which results in a need to identify multiple funding sources and potentially different allocations for cost sharing depending on the investment.
 This work is lead by ITS Finance staff in conjunction with finance staff across ITS, UMHS and University Finance.
 Decisions on fund sources are made by the CFO and Provost.

 Step 5: The Provost’s Office, as the University’s budget office, makes the funding decision as part of the annual budget review.
 Decisions are made and communicated by the Provost’s Office in late June/early July upon overall university budget approval by the Regents.
 Investments with CFO Construction as its funding source will also go to the CFO for approval.
-Investments that only have one-time funding needs are not reviewed by the Provost’s Office and are submitted directly to the Treasurer’s Office.

 Step 6: The Treasurer's Office is responsible for capturing and completing appropriate transactions to authorize funding.
 A funding authorization memo is created and provided to the unit leader receiving the funding.